 - Consider your rights under the Building and Construction Industry Security of Payment Act, 1999.
 See our subcontractor payment fact sheet or the Fair Trading website for more information

 - Read the NSW Government Free advice for contractors leaflet or contact the NSW Small Business Commissioner's Office, or

-- Escalate your issue to Roads and Maritimes Services, by contacting us on 13 22 13 (during business hours) and asking for the Director Commercial Services.
+- Escalate your issue to Transport for NSW, by contacting us on 13 22 13 (during business hours) and asking for the Director Commercial Services.

-These initiatives by Roads and Maritime align to the NSW Government Action Plan which is a commitment to supporting and working with the construction sector during this period of unprecedented infrastructure delivery across the state.
+These initiatives by Transport for NSW align to the NSW Government Action Plan which is a commitment to supporting and working with the construction sector during this period of unprecedented infrastructure delivery across the state.